 Full Day Float Trip for 1 or 2 anglers – $440

 Two Day Packages: All Two Day Booking Receive a $25 Discount

-All full day trips include lunch, snacks, and beverages.
-Half day trips include snacks and beverages.
+All full day trips include a shore lunch, snacks, and beverages.
+Prime Time trips include a sandwhich and beverages.

 Our guides always carry a variety of fly patterns with them, however the high volume of trips we run can exhaust a guides fly box.
 We can provide a list of flies a few weeks before the trip if you enjoy tying your own and we can also put a selection together for you if you wish.
 Visit our fly fishing store for custom fly selections.

 If necessary, quality Orvis tackle can be provided for all trips free of charge.
 Please give us some heads up time so that we can make proper arrangements.
 Leaders, tippet, split shot, etc can be purchased from your guide before the trip begins.

 Prices do not include guide gratuities.